Foodscaping, Hidden Truths about Beautiful landscaping in Kenya

 Consider incorporating a variety of fruits, vegetables, herbs, and edible flowers.
 These can be planted in raised beds, containers, or incorporated into existing landscaping.

 Choose plants that are well-suited to your local climate and soil.
-This will help ensure that your plants thrive and produce a bountiful harvest.
-It’s also important to select plants that are easy to care for and maintain, as this will make your foodscape more sustainable in the long-term.
+This will ensure your crops thrive and produce a bountiful harvest.
+It’s also important to select plants that are easy to care for and maintain, as this will make your kitchen garden more sustainable in the long-term.

 Design your farm